jesshill/Onish_lab/protocols/RNAi/RNAi in C elegans by E coli feeding_v2.md

 RNA interference, or RNAi, is a widely used technique in which double stranded RNA is introduced to an organism, resulting in targeted gene silencing (knock down).
 We can induce RNAi in C. elegans by first preparing plates with E. coli that express target gene dsRNA, which the worms will eat.
 Then, 4th larval stage worms are transferred to the RNAi plates and allowed to lay eggs.
 At the desired stage of development the progeny are collected and scored for phenotypes.

-Through a currently unknown mechanism, dsRNA enters C. elegans tissue once ingested.
-Once inside the cell, the enzyme Dicer cleaves the double stranded RNA into short interfering RNA, or siRNA, which is between 21 and 23 nucleotides long.
+dsRNA enters C. elegans tissue once ingested.
+Inside the cell, the enzyme Dicer cleaves the double stranded RNA into short interfering RNA, or siRNA, which is between 21 and 23 nucleotides long.
 Next, the siRNA associates with the RNA induced silencing complex, also known as "RISC", and becomes unwound.
 Then, the siRNA/RISC complex binds the target mRNA via complementary base pairing.
 This leads to the degradation of the mRNA, thereby knocking down that gene.

-...

-Reference: JoVE Science Education Database.
-Biology I: yeast, Drosophila and C. elegans.
-RNAi in C. elegans.
-JoVE, Cambridge, MA, (2023).

-### STEPS:

-1. Obtain _E. coli_ RNAi feeding strain.
-2. Day 1 & 2: Grow, induce, and seed _E. coli_
-3. Day 3: Move worms onto _E. coli_ seeded plates
-4. Day 4: Capture laid eggs
-5. Day 5: Measure embryonic viability
+RNAi feeding libraries use the E. coli strain HT115 (DE3), which contains an isopropyl beta-D-1-thigalactopyranoside (IPTG)-inducible T7 polymerase site to promote the production of double-stranded RNA (dsRNA).

-### KEY CONTROLS:
+### CONTROLS:

 - Positive control:
   - _pop-1_ RNAi is a standard positive control that should produce 100% embryonic lethality.